SQL Drivers

 In a project, bind the driver through the `database` config scope — `DB_CONNECTION`

-selects the connection block that will be read:
+selects a connection block that must already be declared:

 DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_USER=root php bootgly boot